Reql1337/midtermcalc/README.md

   2. **Execute**: Performs the specific mathematical operation.
   3. **Log Result**: Logs the operation and its result.
 - **Abstract Method**: The `execute` method is abstract, meaning each subclass must provide its own implementation.
+- **Purpose**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+- **Implementation**: `TemplateOperation` class provides a template for operation execution.

 ## Factory Pattern for Creating Operations <a name="factory-pattern"></a>